codedbytheo/codedbytheo/README.md

 ###

-<p align="left">My name is Theo and I'm a 2nd year Bachelor of Information Technology student.</p>
+<p align="left">My name is Theo and I'm a 2nd year Bachelor of Information Technology student.
+I'm either going to become a Fullstack Dev or DevOps Engineer...</p>

 ###